 Christopher M. Huckabee

-Gov. Rick Perry twice appointed Mr. Huckabee to the Texas Higher Education Coordinating Board where he chaired the Agency Operations Committee.
-Mr. Huckabee also serves on the Board of Trustees for Cook Children’s Health Foundation and the Board of Trustees for Cook Children’s Medical Center in Fort Worth.
+Gov. Rick Perry twice appointed Huckabee to the Texas Higher Education Coordinating Board where he chaired the Agency Operations Committee.
+Huckabee is a past board member for Cook Children’s Health Foundation and the Cook Children’s Medical Center in Fort Worth.

-In 2002, Mr. Huckabee established the Timothy Terry Memorial Endowed Scholarship for Architectural Students at Texas Tech University in memory of an employee and friend.
+In 2002, Huckabee established the Timothy Terry Memorial Endowed Scholarship for Architectural Students at Texas Tech University in memory of an employee and friend.
 In 2007, he established the Huckabee Student Lounge in the College of Architecture at Texas Tech University.
-Mr. Huckabee also is a past board member of the Texas Tech Foundation.
+Huckabee also is a past board member of the Texas Tech Foundation.